rousef42/root-parent/README.md

 ## Description
 This repository is a convenience project and contains important base configuration settings and properties that other Project Symphony repositories require.

-It is included by default in every new Project Symphony repository, and covers the following:
+It is included by default in every new Project Symphony repository.
+Configurations included but not limited to (see pom.xml):
 - Maven AntRun
 - Java Code Coverage Library
 - Maven Docker
 - Maven Failsafe
 - Maven Surefire
+- Maven Gitflow
+- Maven Javadoc
+- Maven GPG
 - Repository information for Maven Central

 ## Documentation